 4.3.3 use the Distribution System for the purposes of providing a supply of electricity (or to otherwise have electricity transported through the Distribution System),

 and the Company therefore makes no warranty to the Customer in relation thereto.
-In respect of each Metering System, the Registrant for the Metering System will contract with the Company for the matters outlined in Clause 4.3.3.
-Where the Customer is the Registrant, it must contract for the matters outlined in Clauses 4.3.1 and 4.3.2 pursuant to the BSC, and must contract separately with the Company for the matters outlined in Clause 4.3.3.
+In respect of each Metering System, the Registrant for the Metering System will (by virtue of being Registrant) have contracted for the matters outlined in Clauses 4.3.1 and 4.3.2 pursuant to the BSC, and must contract with the Company for the matters outlined in Clause 4.3.3 under and in accordance with the DCUSA.
+Where the Customer is the Registrant, it must contract separately with the Company for the matters outlined in Clause 4.3.3 under and in accordance with the DCUSA.